mjcull/R4H2O/manuscript/introduction.md

 {width: "70%", alt: "Digital metering diurnal curve.", align: "middle"}
 ![Digital metering diurnal curve](resources/digital_metering.png)

+## Participant Activities
+This course contains several activities for participants.
+Several icons are used throughout the text to indicate these activities.

+Q> Questions and quizzes.

+X> Tasks.

+D> Points of discussion for face-to-face workshops.

+Each of the following four sections contains one or more quizzes to test your knowledge.

 ## Prerequisites
 To follow participate in this workshop, you need to have some understanding of the issues surrounding water management and experience with analysing data.
 Experience with writing computer code is helpful, but not required.

 You will also need access to a recent version of the R language and RStudio.
 The best way to access the R language is by downloading the latest version from the website of the [R Project for Statistical Computing](https://www.r-project.org/).
 RStudio is an IDE (Integrated Development Environment) that simplifies working with R and data.
 You can download a free version of this software from the [RStudio](https://www.rstudio.com/) website.
 Follow the instructions on these websites to complete the installation.
 You will need to install the R language before you install the IDE.

 Alternatively, you can sign-up for a free account to access the [cloud version](https://rstudio.cloud/) of R Studio.
 This account will give you full access to R Studio and R in your browser without the need to install any software.
 The cloud version is fully functional but not very fast.
 Installing R and RStudio on your laptop is the preferred method.